MMTI/Multiband_fMRI_Volume_Censoring/README.md

 IV.
 DV_GEV_d: The GEV-DV d parameter desired by the user for run-adaptive volume censoring of LPF-DV.
 Outputs:
 I.	lpfdvCensoredVolumes: A boolean column vector whether a frame is targeted for removal (true) or not targeted for removal (false) by GEV-DV volume censoring only.

+This software is released with the GNU General Public License Version 3.